electricimp/ElectricImp-Sublime/README.md

 To assign devices to the project's device group please go to `Tools` > `Packages` > `Electric Imp` > `Assign Device` and select a device from the list.
-The newly added device is automatically added to the console log stream.
+The newly added device is automatically attached to the console log stream.

 ### Removing a Device from the DeviceGroup